 Download the brochure for the Caragabal Bird Art here.

 The Caragabal Bird Art Project was first envisioned by Weddin Landcare committee member Cr.
 Phillip Diprose.
 Phillip was inspired by Camila De Gregorio and Christopher Macaluso, designers and birders who visit his property near Grenfell to conduct bird surveys.
 When invited to speak to the children at Caragabal Public School as part of a STEM project, Cr.
 Diprose decided to pitch his idea to local students.
 They loved it!

 A partnership then formed between Caragabal Public School, the Caragabal Progress Group and Weddin Landcare to bring the project idea to life, with generous input from local community members and businesses.

-The project was also proudly supported by Central West Local Land Services; Resilient Communities Small Grants program.
-This funding is made available through the NSW Government.
+The project was also proudly supported by Central West Local Land Services through funding from the NSW Government and the Australian Government’s National Landcare Program.
 The landowner, Trevor McDonald, kindly allowed the artwork to be displayed on his shed.